 To understand what a bulging disc is, you first have to understand the anatomy of the spine.
-Your spine comprises interlocking bones called the vertebrae, and these are probably the bones that you know the most about.
-You can run your hands along your back and feel all the bones involved in your spine, but what most people don’t know is that there are discs between each vertebra.
+Your spine comprises interlocking bones called the vertebrae, probably the bones you know the most about.
+You can run your hands along your back and feel all the bones involved in your spine.
+But people don’t know that there are discs between each vertebra.

 A bulging disc injury can lead to problems, including issues with your:

-Doctors often consider a herniated disc injury much more serious.
-A herniated disc isn’t as common as a bulged disc, but it is much more severe given the effect it can have on your body.
+Doctors often consider a herniated disc injury much more severe.
+A herniated disc isn’t as standard as a bulged disc, but it is much more severe, given the effect it can have on your body.

-While the leakage of gel into your body can cause problems, the most common effects of bulging disc injuries are problems with pain and suffering in the arms and legs from the already widening parts of your spine from the bulge.
+While gel leakage into your body can cause problems, the most common effects of bulging disc injuries are problems with pain and suffering in the arms and legs from the already widening parts of your spine from the bulge.
 It only becomes a herniated disc when it leaks fluid into your body.

-A defense lawyer is going to argue that a bulging disc is a soft sign of a real injury, while a herniated disc is something you should be concerned about during your post-car wreck recovery.
+A defense lawyer will argue that a bulging disc is a soft sign of an actual injury, while a herniated disc is something you should be concerned about during your post-car wreck recovery.
 After all, gravity pushes down on our spines, so our discs bulge a little bit anyway.

-Herniated discs are also much easier to justify on your medical bills because they are so uncommon, and if you have a herniated disc due to an auto accident our injury lawyer should be able to help you out with your medical bills and the portion of the disc that is herniated.
+Herniated discs are also much easier to justify on your medical bills because they are uncommon.
+If you have a herniated disc due to an auto accident, our injury lawyer should be able to help you out with your medical bills and the portion of the disc that is herniated.

-Since the bulging discs can happen after an accident, how valuable they depend on a number of factors.
+Since bulging discs can happen after an accident, how valuable they depend on several factors.
 Your age, medical history, lost wages, the need for physical therapy, and any previous car accidents all increase and decrease the amount, the value, and the money you can get for your car wreck.

-If you are older and have a history of back problems when you get into a car accident, it is going to be much harder to prove that the crash caused your back issues and you didn’t always have a bulging disc or herniation.
-Younger drivers tend to get a higher settlement on their cases once they are settled but that isn’t always the case.
-If you have high credibility as a plaintiff, then herniated or bulging disc cases can fall into your favor.
+If you are older and have a history of back problems when you get into a car accident, it will be much harder to prove that the crash caused your back issues and you didn’t always have a bulging disc or herniation.
+Younger drivers tend to get a higher settlement on their cases once they are settled, but that isn’t always the case.
+If you have high credibility as a plaintiff, then herniated or bulging disc cases can favor you.

-With most of the money going towards your medical bills, it can give you some good peace of mind when you realize that a bulging disc can eventually heal on its own.
+With most of the money going towards your medical bills, it can give you some good peace of mind when you realize that a bulging disc can eventually heal.
 The lumbar spine can heal itself over time as the body sends the immune system against the extra material of the disc.
-With the extra parts of the disc destroyed, the inflammation goes down.
+With the different parts of the disc destroyed, the inflammation goes down.

-The spinal discs are filled with water and over time all of that excess water goes back into the body.
-This eventually decreases the size of the bulging disc and brings it back to its proper size; the size it was before the car crash.
+The spinal discs are filled with water, and over time, all excess water goes back into the body.
+This eventually decreases the size of the bulging disc and brings it back to its proper size, the size it was before the car crash.

 Medical treatments can include proper exercise, pain medication, physical therapy, and doing certain things to relax the muscles can also aid in repairing bulged discs.
 Other treatments include injecting the hurt portion of the disc with Cortisone, which helps to reduce the pain and the inflammation with a single shot.
 Your medical coverage might cover the treatment to help the bulging disc heal.